KarimElgammal/analytics_cup_research/docs/index.md

 ## A-League Results

-Using 10 A-League matches, the analysis identified **Z. Clough** (Adelaide United) as the closest match to the Alvarez archetype with an 87.9% similarity score.
+Using 10 A-League matches, the analysis identified **T. Imai** (Western United) as the closest match to the Alvarez archetype with a 96.5% similarity score.
 See [Examples](examples.md) for full results and figures.

 ## Project Origin